irlndts/algorithms/README.md

-Alogorithms are written just for fun, in the target to studie programming languages.
+Alogorithms are written just for fun, in the purpose of studing programming languages.
 Some of alogorithms could not bethe best way to write it, so you can help me to improve it.